-Guidelines for Connecting the SCSI Cables
+Guidelines for Connecting SCSI Cables

-- 1 Before the SCSI bus cable is connected to the StorageLibrary, make sure the StorageLibrary power switch is off. - 2 Make sure your host system is in a state where a new SCSI device can be safely connected to the SCSI bus. - 3 Do not exceed SCSI bus length restrictions. - 1 Add the length of all external and internal SCSI cables on the bus. - 2 Add 26.4 cm (10.4 inch) for the internal cable length in the StorageLibrary. - 3 If the number of SCSI devices exceeds two, the maximum allowed length of an LVD SCSI bus is 12 m (39 ft). - 4 Before the StorageLibrary is powered on and the system is re-started, make sure the SCSI bus is properly terminated.
+- 1. Before SCSI bus cables are connected to the StorageLibrary, make sure the StorageLibrary power switch is off. - 2.
+Make sure your host system is in a state where a new SCSI device can be safely connected to the SCSI bus. - Do not exceed SCSI bus length restrictions. - Add the length of all external and internal SCSI cables on the bus. - Add 26.4 cm (10.4 inch) for the internal cable length in the StorageLibrary. - 3.
+If the number of SCSI devices exceeds two, the maximum allowed length of an LVD SCSI bus is 12 m (39 ft). - 4.
+Before the StorageLibrary is powered on and the system is re-started, make sure the SCSI bus is properly terminated.